GE Optima 660 and GE Discovery 750 – Comparison

 What sets the Optima 660 and Discovery CT750 HD apart?

-While the Optima 660 has been on the market since 2011, the Discovery CT750 HD, that was launched in 2008, is not manufactured anymore.
-Nevertheless, it is available on the market for pre-owned imaging equipment.
+The Optima 660 has been on the market since 2011, but the Discovery CT750 HD, launched in 2008, is no longer manufactured.

 They differ in their applications: